thinktecture/Thinktecture.Blazor/src/Thinktecture.Blazor.AsyncClipboard/README.md

 Thanks to [Kristoffer Strube](https://twitter.com/kstrubeg) who provides [a Blazor wrapper for the File System Access API](https://github.com/KristofferStrube/Blazor.FileSystemAccess).
 This library is inspired by Kristoffer's implementation and project setup.

+## License and Note

+BSD-3-Clause.

+This is a technical showcase, not an official Thinktecture product.